 Liquidity risk represents the risk that the fund will not be able to meet its financial obligations as they fall due.
-The council therefore takes steps to ensure that the pension fund has adequate cash resources to meet its commitments.
-This will particularly be the case for cash from the cash flow matching mandates from the main investment strategy to meet the pensioner payroll costs.
+The pension fund therefore takes steps to ensure that the pension fund has adequate cash resources to meet its commitments.
+The fund maintains a cash balance to meet working requirements, which is supported by an available credit line from the Isle of Wight Council.
+Note 27 includes details of borrowing from the council for this purpose.
+Management prepares periodic cash flow forecasts to understand and manage the timing of the fund's cash flows.
+The appropriate strategic level of cash balances to be held forms part of the fund's investment strategy.

 A substantial portion of the fund's investments consist of readily realisable securities, in particular equities and fixed income investments, even though a significant proportion is held in pooled funds.
-However, the main liability of the fund is the benefits payable, which fall due over a long period and the investment strategy reflects the long term nature of these liabilities.
-Therefore the fund is able to manage the liquidity risk that arises from its investments in less liquid asset classes such as property which are subject to longer redemption periods and cannot be considered as liquid as the other investments.
+However, the main liability of the fund is the benefits payable, which fall due over a long period and the investment strategy reflects the long-term nature of these liabilities.
+Therefore, the fund is able to manage the liquidity risk that arises from its investments in less liquid asset classes such as property which are subject to longer redemption periods and cannot be considered as liquid as the other investments.